nonmodernist/magic-lantern/docs/QUICKSTART.md

 - Learn about [Research Profiles](./RESEARCH-PROFILES.md) to focus your searches
 - Understand [Search Strategies](./SEARCH-STRATEGIES.md) to see how queries are generated
-- Use the [Full Text Fetcher](./tools/fetch-full-text.md) for selective retrieval
+- Use the [Full Text Fetcher](./tools/fetch-full-text.md) for selective retrieval of page text
 - Explore the [Annotation Helper](./tools/annotation-helper.md) to structure your findings
 - Create [Custom Profiles](./CUSTOM-PROFILES.md) for your specific research needs